 Buster Keaton was born into an acting family.
 He spent his young working in the family vaudeville act and was associated with Harry Houdini, W.C.
 Fields, George M. Cohan, Bill “Bojangles” Robinson, Eddie Cantor, and Al Jolson.
 At around 6 months of age he fell down a flight of starts and Houdini gave him the nickname “Buster.”
 He perfected his stone face during the years with the family act.

 By the age of 21, Buster’s father was firmly in the grips of alcoholism and the act broke-up.
 In 1917, Buster met an actor named Roscoe “Fatty” Arbuckle who cast Keaton in his first film, The Butcher Boy (1917).
 Keaton made 15 two-reel films with Arbuckle and still found time to serve for 10 months in France as a part of the US Army 40th Infantry Division.
-By 1921, Keaton was writing, directing, and staring in his own films.
+By 1921, Keaton was writing, directing, and starring in his own films.
 Arbuckle was a major star as well but in 1921, when a young actress, Virginia Rappe, died following a party but not before she accused Arbuckle of rape.
-He was tried three time, with two hung juries, and finally a not-guilty.
+He was tried three times, with two hung juries, and finally a not-guilty.
 This stopped Arbuckle’s career for a time but Keaton stayed loyal to his friend.
 After more than a decade directing under an assumed name, Arbuckle signed a contract to make a comeback but died that night at the age of 46.

 Perhaps Buster Keaton’s best film was The General (1926).
-With so many great films under his belt Keaton reluctantly signed with MGM.
+With so many great films under his belt, Keaton reluctantly signed with MGM.
 The studio wanted to make movies following a proven formula.
 This put them and Keaton on a collision course.
 The film made under these conditions was The Cameraman (1928) and is considered one of his best films.
-However, Keaton was drink, disregarding schedules, and fighting with studio heads.
+However, Keaton was drinking, disregarding schedules, and fighting with studio heads.
 By 1932, he was released and had to survive on bit parts at a fraction of his previous salary.

 By 1947, his career was beginning to rebound.
 Actor James Mason found a cache of presumed lost Keaton films and got him more attention.
 Keaton had a small but memorable role in Sunset Blvd.
 (1950) as part of the waxworks.
 He appeared in Limelight (1952) with Charlie Chaplin.
 In 1960, he was given an honorary Oscar for his body of work.
-Sadly or happily, the first movie I remember Keaton from are Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1965).
+Sadly or happily, the first movie I remember Keaton from Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1965).
 His final film was A Funny Thing Happened on the Way to the Forum (1966) which was released after his death.

 Marion Mack played the role of Johnny Gray’s true love, Annabelle Lee.
-Mack began making movies in 1921 and with a long hiatus he last in 1940.
+Mack began making movies in 1921 and with a long hiatus, made her last in 1940.
 However, she is better known as a screenwriter and part of a production team with her husband Lewis Lewyn.
 The General (1926) took six months to shoot and was physically demanding.
 Following this movie she basically gave up acting and worked as a screenwriter.
 In 1969, following a revival of The General (1926) she toured with the movie giving lectures and interviews about her work with Buster Keaton.

 Train engineer, Johnnie Gray (Buster Keaton) drives The Western & Atlantic Flyer pulled by the locomotive The General into Marietta, Georgia.
 As he oils the train, two boys watch him.
 Johnnie goes to see his true love Annabelle (Marion Mack).
 The boys follow him into the house and he has to trick them into leaving.
 Annabelle’s brother (Frank Barnes) tells them that war has broken out.
 The brother and the father (Charles Smith) go to enlist in the Confederate Army.

 Annabelle insists that Johnnie enlist as well.
 Johnnie is so excited after his goodbye kiss that he takes a shortcut and vaults the counter to be first in line.
-When they find out that Johnnie is a railroad engineer they refuse to accept his enlistment saying he will be move valuable to the south running his train.
+When they find out that Johnnie is a railroad engineer they refuse to accept his enlistment saying he will be more valuable to the south running his train.
 He tries two more times but is finally kicked out.
 Outside he runs into Annabelle’s father and brother but he refuses to try again.
 The two men tell Annabelle that Johnnie never tried to enlist.
 She says she will not speak to him until he is in uniform.
 Dejected, he sits on the engine siderod.
 The train wheels make three revolutions before he realizes the train is moving.

 A year later in spring 1862, Gen. Thatcher (Jim Farley) and his spy Capt.
 Anderson (Glen Cavender) plan to steal a train at Big Shanty, Georgia and drive it north destroying track, bridges, and telegraph lines as they go.
 At Marietta, Annabelle gets on the train to visit her father.
-By change Johnnie is driving the train.
+By chance Johnnie is driving the train.
 She flaunts her brother’s medals for Johnnie to sees.
 When the train stops at Big Shanty for breakfast, Anderson and his men get off the train.
 Annabelle goes to the boxcar to get money out of her trunk.
 Anderson’s men uncouple disconnect the boxcar and coaches from the engine and the tender.
 The Yankee’s discover Annabelle and take her along so she won’t warn the Confederates.
 The Yankees pull away with the train.
 When Johnnie sees his train leaving he runs down the track on foot.

 Johnnie finds a handcar and continues his pursuit.
 The car hits a section of rail that the Yankees have removed and the cart crashes down the hill.
 Johnnie sees a big wheel bicycle and vaults onto the seat.
 He has a bumpy ride along the tracks.